dsolimando/elemento/README.md

 # Elemento

-A lightweight, opinionated library for building web components with a functional, React-inspired approach, based on the excellent [uhtml](https://github.com/WebReflection/uhtml) library.
+A lightweight, opinionated library for building web components with a functional, React-inspired approach, powered by the excellent [lit-html](https://github.com/lit/lit/tree/main/packages/lit-html) templating library and the tiny, fast [Preact Signals Core](https://github.com/preactjs/signals) reactivity system.

 ## Overview

 Elemento is a tiny yet powerful library that bridges the gap between modern Web Components and functional programming.
 It provides a clean, declarative API for creating custom elements that leverage Shadow DOM while maintaining a reactive programming model.

+Note on reactivity: Elemento uses Preact Signals Core (@preact/signals-core) for its reactive system.
+In our experience this has been the most stable and well-supported signals implementation for Elemento.
+Previous references to other signal libraries have been removed from the docs.

 ## Core Philosophy